New Parent Mistakes

 Mistake No. 5: Not Sweating a Fever in a Newborn

-If your infant is three months of age or younger, and has a fever of 100.4 rectally or higher it is a medical emergency.
+The normal temperature of babies may range from about 96.8 to 100.3 F. However, if your infant is three months of age or younger, and has a fever of 100.4 F (38.0 C) rectally or higher rectally, it is considered a medical emergency by many pediatricians.
 Infants' immune systems are not developed enough to fight off many infections.
 See your pediatrician or go to an emergency department if your newborn has a high fever.

 Mistake No. 6: Not Properly Installing the Car Seat